How to use Mediathread

 4. Use the 4 tools for selection located at the top right corner to draw a polygon, a rectangle, a point or to move your image.

-5. Once you have created your selection, you need to create selection title, write notes or tags to describe your selection (if needed).
-Once this is all completed please select the Save Selection button located on the right bottom corner.
+5. Once you have created your selection, you can add a selection title, write notes, or add tags to describe your selection.
+Once this is all completed, select the Save Selection button located on the right bottom corner.

 III.
-How to Embed the Media into your Assignment Essay.
+How to embed media into your composition

 1. Go back to the homepage (Click on the name of your course in the top left corner)